-We have not investigated the brain’s performance in FLOPS in detail.
+We have not investigated the brain’s performance in FLOPS in detail, nor substantially reviewed the literature since 2015.
 This page summarizes others’ estimates that we are aware of, as well as the implications of our investigation into brain performance in TEPS.
-Text on this page was heavily borrowed from a blog post, Preliminary prices for human-level hardware.

 Sandberg and Bostrom 2008: estimates and review